In Virus Times, Have Americans Found a Shared Experience?

 It’s hardly news that many facets of American life have splintered in recent years — not only politically, but in an on-demand culture swimming in social-media echo chambers, endless news sources and confirmation biases around every corner.

-Tens of millions of Americans are facing the same thing, yet in entirely different ways, and deliberately avoiding each other in the process.
+Now, tens of millions of Americans are facing the same thing, yet in entirely different ways, and deliberately avoiding each other in the process.
 The unity that comes in the togetherness part of shared experience — as when so many people congregated in their own communities after 9/11 to mourn — is, for many, entirely absent.
-It’s a paradox: We, if a “we” is even possible in such a diverse republic, are experiencing this together — separately.
+It’s a contradiction: We, if a “we” is even possible in such a diverse republic, are experiencing this together — separately.

 “What we’ve got is a situation where we’re supposed to physically isolate, but we’re socially, electronically connected in dramatically new ways,” says Daniel F. Chambliss, a sociologist at Hamilton College in upstate New York.
 “The trick is, are they actually thinking of things in the same way?”